- Home

 17Segetal status was established, based on the habitat descriptions in Lambinon et al. (2004), and by comparison with neighbouring countries’ segetal species lists (Hofmeister & Garve, 1998 for Germany; Cambecèdes et al., 2012 for France).
 Conservation status was taken from the Walloon red list for plant species (Saintenoy-Simon et al., 2006).
 Threatened species cover and richness were not considered for analysis, due to their too low values in most of the fields.
 Their occurrence is treated qualitatively in both the results and discussion sections.
 Pernicious weeds were discriminated according to Storkey & Westbury (2007).

 18In order to test for difference in plot biodiversity indices between (i) AES and control, and (ii) conventional and organic farming, we performed linear mixed-effects models (LME).
 Variable Stot was square root-transformed, and Sseg, Covtot, Covseg and Covpern were log-transformed, in order to improve their normality and homoscedasticity.
 Field was included as a random effect in our models.
 In doing so, we took into account the non-independence of 10 plots from the same study field.
 LME were realized using the R-package ‘nlme’ (Pinheiro et al., 2013).
 Model significances were tested with the ANOVA test.
-In the case of the AES*agriculture system interaction significance (< 0.05), we tested for AES significance in each agricultural system separately.
+In the case of the AES*agriculture system interaction significance (p < 0.05), we tested for AES significance in each agricultural system separately.

 19In order to analyze variation between the AES and control margins, in organic and conventional study fields, two Principle Coordinate Analyses (PCoA) were applied at the margin level (5-plot mean cover values).
 The first PCoA was aimed at describing variations in species composition, based on Jaccard distances.
 The second was based on Bray-Curtis distance, with the aim of analyzing variations in species abundance.
 PcoA were realized using R-package ‘vegan’ (Oksanen et al., 2016).